The average person spends at least 28 percent of their time every week on email, amounting to more than 11 hours.

 These aren’t the only email management tools that can help you improve your email habits, but they are some of the best standalone software tools.
 For example, there are also dozens of browser plugins you could use, designed to help you catch grammatical errors, have access to more shortcuts, or improve your phrasing as you type.

-If you’re interested in starting a new campaign to improve your email habits, the best app to get first is one focused on behavioral analytics, so you can get a high-level perspective on your productivity and effectiveness.
-For this, we recommend EmailAnalytics.
-After you integrate your Gmail account(s), you’ll be able to see countless metrics covering your email habits, and you can watch as they begin to improve when you integrate new productivity tools and better habits.
+For this, start with EmailAnalytics.
+After you integrate your email account(s), you’ll be able to see metrics illustrating your email habits, and you can watch as they begin to improve when you integrate new productivity tools and better habits.
 Sign up for a free trial today!